learn-the-web/topics/advanced-performance.md

 ### CSS & JS minification & concatenation

-We use these two processes on our CSS and Javascript files.
+We use these two processes on our CSS and JavaScript files.
 Combine together all our CSS files into one file and strip all the extra stuff to make them download faster.
-We even combine all our Javascript files together, strip the whitespace, and some minifiers even rename functions to a single letter to save space.
+We even combine all our JavaScript files together, strip the whitespace, and some minifiers even rename functions to a single letter to save space.

 #### CSS minification example